 The solar equipment sales tax exemption prevents the state’s sales and uses tax from being applied to solar energy equipment.
 It also prevents sales tax from being tacked onto renewable energy credits (RECs).
 The sales tax rate in Arizona is 5.6%, so this exemption saves you from having to spend a considerable amount of money.

-Normally, installing a solar system on your property would increase property taxes.
-However, thanks to Arizona’s Energy Equipment Property Tax Exemption, solar systems add no value to your property when it comes to property tax assessments.
+Typically, installing a solar system on your property would increase property taxes.
+However, thanks to Arizona’s Energy Equipment Property Tax Exemption, solar systems add no value to your property regarding property tax assessments.

 (After tax credit)